dyrector-io/awesome-infrastructure-questions/README.md

 **Team-Specific questions**

--   Who big is your team?
+-   How big is your team?
 -   In your team do you have DevOps Engineers?
 -   Who is responsible for issuing and maintaining SSL certificates at your company?